viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ### Start a new instance of `viam-server` for your mock sub-part

-Every sub-part of a robot needs to run an instance of `viam-server`.
+Every sub-part of a machine needs to run an instance of `viam-server`.
 Since you are using only one computer, you need to bind the sub-part to a new port so you can run two servers on your machine at the same time.

 The following instructions use port `8081`, but you can use any open port you want.